The mystery of the Night Warrior and Elune’s role in Shadowlands

 Elune might well be one of the First Ones, a being who transcends Pantheons and their roles in creation, a Being Above All.
 It could well be the reason that the Tear of Elune was able to re-awaken Xe’ra’s core, for the power of the First Ones could well be what created the Naaru themselves in the distant dawn of all creation.
 It would explain why the power of the Night Warrior tears apart the mortals who wield it — it’s the direct divine wrath of a being who outranks Titans and Lords of Death, the rage of the makers of all things.
 It would explain why the Titans built a Temple to Elune — perhaps they worship her.
 Perhaps it was the Titans themselves that brought Elune’s worship to Azeroth.

-We don’t know, of course — while the tale of Thiernax and Kadarin is very interesting, at present we’re lacking details, like how their fate relates to what’s happening to Tyrande, and what Elune’s role and connection to the Shadowlands and Ardenweald actually is.
+We don’t know, of course — while the tale of Thiernax and Kadarin is very interesting, at present we can’t be sure that their fate ultimately spells doom for Tyrande, and it still doesn’t help untangle what Elune’s role and connection to the Shadowlands and Ardenweald actually is.
 We have more pieces, but not enough to actually put the puzzle together.
 Another piece of the puzzle?
 We saw Elune take Ysera up into the heavens when she died in Legion, and now we find that Ysera is one of the last souls to successfully arrive in Ardenweald upon her death.
 Is that because Elune personally transported her there — and if so, how?
 Why?
 What is Elune to the spirits of the Ardenweald?

-Hopefully the Night Fae covenant story can provide some answers to all this, but for now, all we have are more questions.
+Hopefully the Night Fae covenant story can provide some answers to all this as it continues to unfold, but for now, all we have are more questions.

 Please consider supporting our Patreon!